paulwizviz/advance-go/docs/concurrent.md

 * [Main package](../examples/concurrent/ex1/main.go)
 * [Producer](../internal/csvutil/csvutil.go)

-## Fan Out and Worker Pool
+## Fan Out and Fan in

-A Fan Out pattern has these characteristics:
+The Fan-Out amd Fan-In Concurrency pattern in Go is a concurrent design pattern where a single job or input is fanned out (distributed) to multiple workers (goroutines), allowing tasks to be processed in parallel.
+This pattern is especially useful for increasing throughput and making full use of multi-core processors.

+Key characteristics:

 * Multiple Goroutines
 * A shared input channel
 * A shared output channel
 * Coordinated completion (via WaitGroup)
 * Aggregated result

-A worker pool is used to support multiple processing Goroutines.

 Here is a [working example](../examples/concurrent/ex2/main.go)